New here? Start with the complete side hustle guide →

 1. Make sure your website has proper Open Graph or Schema markup — if you’re using Rank Math or Yoast SEO on WordPress, this is already handled for you

-2. Go to the Pinterest Rich Pins validator — this is Pinterest’s official tool for checking and applying for rich pins
+2. Go to the Pinterest Rich Pins validator — Pinterest’s official tool for checking and applying for rich pins

 3. Enter the URL of one of your blog posts and click Validate